 Our bungalows are equipped with Queen size beds with white cotton sheets, fans, safety boxes, electric sockets, stylish mosquito nets, and large private bathrooms with sinks, hot showers, new western toilets, tiled floors, and an elegant artwork.
 Each bungalow has its own balcony complete with a bench chair, hammock and table.
 The Cottages have a personal touch and are additionally equipped with air conditioning, Cable TV, a Fridge and a more spacious room and terrace and a King size bed.
-The Penthouse (Large House built on stilts) with Sea View is something special and individual, occupies two or four, it looks over the tree tops to the sea and the open bathroom has a Jungle view, all rooms have a beautiful Garden view experience.
+The Penthouse (Large House built on stilts) with a distant Sea View is something special and individual, occupies two or four, it looks over the tree tops to the sea and the open bathroom has a Jungle view, all rooms have a beautiful Garden view experience.

 Free hi-speed (8 Mbps) Wi-Fi is accessible from each room and throughout the property, reception strength according to the device.